-Fatima's Century and Living the Faith « Catholic Insight
+Our Lady of Fatima « Catholic Insight

+It was on this spring day in 1917, while the world was destroying itself in the ‘war to end all wars’, that a heavenly woman, filled with light, appeared to three peasant children on a hillside outside the village of Fatima Portugal.
+The Lady was in their own description, brighter than the sun, shedding rays of light clearer and stronger than a crystal goblet filled with the most sparkling water and pierced by the burning rays of the sun.
+She appeared to them on the 13th of each month – with the exception of August, when the children were imprisoned by the Masonic mayor, and the woman appeared on the 19th – culminating in the final apparition in October, and the famous ‘miracle of the Sun’.
+The woman gave the children admonitions and ‘secrets’, the third of which still occupies our minds and imaginations.

+But, without delving into the complexity of that topic at present, we can say that the principal message of Fatima was, Our Lady’s words, as interpreted by the little seers, to pray a lot, a lot for the sinners and sacrifice a lot, as many souls perish in hell because nobody is praying or making sacrifices for them.
+The Virgin especially advocated the Holy Rosary, which has in turn been urged by holy Mother Church, and every Pope ever since, to prepare ourselves and others for whatever it is God has in store for us.

-The revelations of Our Lady of Fatima – the 100th anniversary of which coincided with Canada’s 150th birthday three years ago, and take that for what you will – holds a significant place in the minds and heart of Catholics, and indeed many others across the world.
-It was on this day in 1981 that Mehmet Alic Agca fired four bullets from his Browning 9mm at Pope John Paul II in Saint Peter’s Square, soon after his Wednesday address – ironically, this was during his ongoing series on the Theology of the Body.
-Two of the bullets hit the Pope, in his left hand, and in his abdomen, which narrowly missed his vital organs and, even so, he nearly died.
-As the Pontiff was later to say, before he left the small piece of lead in the crown of Our Lady, that she had guided that bullet, so that, we may presume, we might have him with us for another quarter of a century – and what would the world be without the teaching and example of Pope John Paul?
+In 1981, on the memorial of Our Lady of Fatima.
+Mehmet Alic Agca fired four bullets from his Browning 9mm at close range, in an attempt to assassinate Pope John Paul II in Saint Peter’s Square, soon after his Wednesday address.
+Ironically, this was during his ongoing series on the Theology of the Body.
+Two of the bullets hit the Pope, in his left hand, and in his abdomen, which narrowly missed his aorta and vital organs; even so, he nearly died – blood was everywhere.
+As the Pontiff was later to say, before he later left that small piece of lead in the crown of Our Lady, that she had guided that bullet, so that, we may presume, we might have him with us for another quarter of a century – and what would the world be without the teaching and example of Pope John Paul?

-At the dawn of the twentieth century, Our Lady of Fatima – through her three saintly seers – predicts many of the apocalyptic events through which we – as a people – have lived: A greater war two decades on, ‘if people did not repent’; the spreading of the errors of Communism – not just Russia, we may now look back, but China’s perhaps even greater evil; the increase in sin, in rebellion against God, and, of course, in the Third Secret, revealed in the millennial year 2000, that mysterious attack upon ‘a man clad in white’, who would fall as though dead, but would rise.
+At the dawn of the twentieth century, Our Lady of Fatima – through her three saintly seers – predicts many of the apocalyptic events through which we as a people have lived: A greater war two decades on, ‘if people did not repent’; the spreading of the errors of Communism – not just Russia, but the looming threat of China’s perhaps even greater evil; the increase in sin and all the crimes against life; in rebellion against God, and, of course, in the Third Secret, revealed in the millennial year 2000, that mysterious attack upon ‘a man clad in white’, who would fall as though dead, but would rise.
 Agca at his trial in 1985 claimed that his attack was ‘tied to the Third Secret of the Madonna of Fatima’, fifteen years before the secret was revealed.

 God has His mysteries, and prophecies are usually complex, conditional, mysterious.
 We are not people fated to one course of action, but free beings, made in the very image of God, who must choose our path and our destiny.
+Events will unfold in accord with those choices.

 As the last century began, Pope Leo XIII purportedly had a vision of Satan, who claimed he would be given a ‘100-year reign’, wherein God would allow the Evil One greater freedom to wreak havoc in the world, something that prompted the Pope to write the prayer to Saint Michael, and have it said after every Mass (a pious custom that Pope Benedict, in his 2011 revision of the Liturgy, asked we revive after every Mass).
 Of course, in the designs of God’s providence, the Almighty would bring, and has brought, greater good out of this evil, in ways that we will only fully understand at the end of time.

-It is in the light of the conditionality of God’s providence, dependent upon our own free decisions and actions, that the ‘secrets’ of Fatima should be seen.
-Francesco and Jacinta died soon after the visions, as they themselves predicted, in the Spanish influenza in that fateful year 1918 which killed millions across the globe.
-(Pope Francis canonized them in his own pilgrimage to Fatima in the centennial of 1917).
-We should not make too much of the so-called ‘third secret’, a mystical vision made public by Cardinal Ratzinger in June of 2000, (this link to the Vatican summary is worth reading in full) has exercised the minds many – some saying that there are bits still to be revealed – with lurid visions of apocalyptic scenarios, disintegration within the Church, and horrors all around.
+We should get too absorbed in the future, and let the evils of the day be sufficient thereto.
+It is in the light of the conditionality of God’s providence, that the ‘secrets’ of Fatima should be seen.
+Francesco and Jacinta died soon after the visions, as they themselves predicted, in the Spanish influenza in that fateful year 1918 which killed millions across the globe, canonized by Pope Francis in his own pilgrimage to Fatima in the centennial of 191).
+And we should not make too much of the so-called ‘third secret’, a mystical vision made public by Cardinal Ratzinger in June of 2000, (this link to the Vatican summary is worth reading in full) which has exercised the minds many – some saying that there are bits still to be revealed – with lurid visions of apocalyptic scenarios, disintegration within the Church, and horrors all around.
 Sister Lucia claimed, before her own death in 2005, that the secretes were no longer secrets, and that the consecration of Russia had been fulfilled.
-But, then, consecrations only ‘work’ if we live in accord with what is implied in the consecration (Baptism and scapulars are no absolute guarantee of heaven, and one can ‘eat and drink’ the Eucharist to one’s condemnation).
+One wonders, and what might be the effect of Pope Francis’ recent attempt.
+As I wrote back then, consecrations only ‘work’ if we live in accord with what is implied in the consecration (Baptism and scapulars are no absolute guarantee of heaven, and one can ‘eat and drink’ the Eucharist to one’s condemnation).

+A side note: By one of those coincidences of providence, it was on this day also in 1373, in a west English village, that the anchorite Blessed Julian of Norwich had her own visions and dialogues with Our Lord, published as The Revelations of Divine Love.
+Her room, now chapel, still stands, and I had the privilege of praying a Rosary there with the parish priest and some parishioners in my pilgrimage through Scotland, England and to Rome in 2018.

-We as Catholics must always be cautious of private revelation, for, strictly speaking, they can offer nothing new to the faith, neither adding to nor subtracting from the body of public revelation, given to us by Christ, preserved by the Apostles, and handed on and explicated through their successors in the Magisterium.
+We as Catholics should be cautious of private revelation, for, strictly speaking, they can offer nothing new to the faith, neither adding to nor subtracting from the body of public revelation, given to us by Christ, preserved by the Apostles, and handed on and explicated through their successors in the Magisterium.
 The whole purpose of private revelation is to help us live out more perfectly – and, I would add, joyfully – what God has already revealed in His Son.
 As the Catechism states:

 Throughout the ages, there have been so-called “private” revelations, some of which have been recognized by the authority of the Church.
 They do not belong, however, to the deposit of faith.
 It is not their role to improve or complete Christ’s definitive Revelation, but to help live more fully by it in a certain period of history.
 Guided by the Magisterium of the Church, the sensus fidelium knows how to discern and welcome in these revelations whatever constitutes an authentic call of Christ or his saints to the Church. (par.
 67)